amigo2/scalpel/README.md

-# Scalpel Backend Challenge with FastAPI & Async SQLAlchemy
+# Scalpel Backend FastAPI & Async SQLAlchemy + AWS Terraform micorservices.

 This project is a backend and a frontend service for a Data Capture Application, designed to handle image processing and annotation management.
 It is built using FastAPI, async SQLAlchemy, and PostgreSQL, with full Docker support for both the backend and frontend.